psalmfill/alx-higher_level_programming/0x05-python-exceptions/README.md

 4-list_division.py - a function that divides element by element 2 lists.
 5-raise_exception.py - a function that raises a type exception.
 6-raise_exception_msg.py - a function that raises a name exception with a message.
+100-safe_print_integer_err.py - a function that prints an integer.
+101-safe_function.py - a function that executes a function safely.